cypress-io/cypress-documentation/source/guides/guides/launching-browsers.md

 # Browser Icon

-You might notice that if you already have the browser open you will see two of the same browser icons in your Dock.
+You might notice that if you already have the browser open you will see two of the same browser icons in your dock.

 {% video local /img/snippets/switching-between-cypress-and-other-chrome-browser.mp4 %}

 We understand that when Cypress is running in its own profile it can be difficult to tell the difference between your normal browser and Cypress.

-For this reason we recommend {% url "downloading Chromium" https://www.chromium.org/Home %}, {% url "downloading Canary" https://www.google.com/chrome/browser/canary.html %}, {% url "Firefox Developer Edition" https://www.mozilla.org/firefox/developer/ %}, or {% url "Firefox Nightly" https://www.mozilla.org/firefox/nightly/ %}.
-These browsers both have different icons from the standard Chrome browser, making them more distinguishable.
-You can also use the bundled {% urlHash "Electron browser" Electron-Browser %}, which does not have a Dock icon.
+For this reason you may find downloading and using a browser's release channel versions (Dev, Canary, etc) useful.
+These browsers have different icons from the standard stable browser, making them more distinguishable.
+You can also use the bundled {% urlHash "Electron browser" Electron-Browser %}, which does not have a dock icon.

 {% video local /img/snippets/switching-cypress-browser-and-canary-browser.mp4 %}